BigALProject/Big5/src/README.md

 # Source Layout

 ## Data
-All data will go into data/ directory, which is NOT in the repository.
+<p>All data will go into data/ directory, which is NOT in the repository.
-Since the original dataset is too large to check it,
+Since the original dataset is too large (12GB) to add to teh repo, you must downlaod it yourself.</p>

 ZACH PROVIDE A LINK HERE.